Madder Rose

-Madder Rose was a New York City-based alternative rock band who recorded in the 1990s.
+Madder Rose is a New York City-based alternative rock band who recorded in the 1990s.
 After a 20-year hiatus, a new album was released in September 2019.
-The band was fronted by Mary Lorson, who shared songwriting duties with guitarist Billy Coté.
-The two singer/songwriters continued their collaboration after Madder Rose disbanded, Coté as guitarist and producer on Lorson's three album with Saint Low, Lorson as guest vocalist on Coté's Jazz Cannon album.
-Lorson and Coté have also created the original scores to several films, notably HBO's documentary What Remains: The Life and Work of Sally Mann, and in 2008, they released an album with Kathy Ziegler as The Piano Creeps.
+The band is fronted by Mary Lorson, who shares songwriting duties with guitarist Billy Coté.
+The two singer/songwriters continued their collaboration after Madder Rose disbanded in 1999, Coté as guitarist and producer on Lorson's three albums with Saint Low, Lorson as guest vocalist on Coté's Jazz Cannon album.
+Lorson and Coté have also created the original scores to several films, notably HBO's documentary What Remains: The Life and Work of Sally Mann, and in 2008, they released an album with Kathy Ziegler as the Piano Creeps.
 The name Madder Rose came from the herb-based paint rose madder.
 Many of their songs, including "Panic On" and "Car Song", were featured in John Peel's end-of-year round-up, the Festive Fifty, major feature films, and television shows.
-The band released three albums on Atlantic Records, and one on Cooking Vinyl, before breaking up in 1999.
+The band has released six studio albums to date.

 History

-The band was formed in 1991 in a Greenwich Village apartment, after Billy Coté, the band's songwriter, was informed by a mutual friend that a woman named Mary Lorson was looking for a project.
+Madder Rose was formed in 1991 in a Greenwich Village apartment, after Billy Coté, the band's songwriter, was informed by a mutual friend that Mary Lorson was looking for a project.
 They released their debut album Bring It Down in 1993 on Atlantic Records' quasi-independent label Seed Records, followed by the Swim EP later that year on the same label.
 Originally, Atlantic had asked to sign them, but Lorson turned them down.
 In an interview with The Miscellany News, she said she did so because she was "just too intimidated."
 The band's ascent to relative fame was secured when they landed a main-stage appearance at the 1993 Reading Festival, and by the critical acclaim Bring it Down received shortly after its release, including reviews in the Chicago Tribune, and being ranked as one of the top 10 albums of the year by the College Media Journal.
 Panic On was released on Atlantic Records in 1994.
 Madder Rose went on to release two more albums, Tragic Magic and Hello June Fool, before breaking up in 1999.

 In February 2015, Coté indicated that he expected to release new Madder Rose material.
-A new album entitled To Be Beautiful was released by Trome Records on 10 September 2019.
+A new album, entitled To Be Beautiful, was released by Trome Records on September 10, 2019.
+In 2023, it was followed by No One Gets Hurt Ever.